(No ratings)

 Licensed In: New York

-Dr. John Timothy Wells, MD is associated with these hospitals and organizations:
+Dr. John T. Wells, MD is associated with these hospitals and organizations:

-According to our sources, Dr. John Timothy Wells, MD accepts the following insurance providers:
+According to our sources, Dr. John T. Wells, MD accepts the following insurance providers:

-Dr. John Timothy Wells, MD does not have any reviews yet, be the first to leave a review of Dr. John Timothy Wells, MD here: Leave a Review
+Dr. John T. Wells, MD does not have any reviews yet, be the first to leave a review of Dr. John T. Wells, MD here: Leave a Review

 (No ratings)

-Dr. John Wells' specialty is pediatric neurology.
-Areas of expertise for Dr. Wells include tuberous sclerosis, migraine, and angelman syndrome.
-Dr. Wells is professionally affiliated with NYU Langone Health.
-He graduated from Stony Brook University Medical Center, School of Medicine and then he performed his residency at NYU Langone Medical Center and Long Island Jewish Medical Center.
-Dr. Wells can take several insurance carriers, including Trustmark, Anthem, and Blue California.
+Dr. John Wells is a pediatric neurology specialist in New York, NY.
+These areas are among Dr. Wells's clinical interests: tuberous sclerosis, migraine, and angelman syndrome.
+He is professionally affiliated with NYU Langone Health.
+After attending Stony Brook University Medical Center, School of Medicine, he completed his residency training at NYU Langone Medical Center and Long Island Jewish Medical Center.
+Dr. Wells usually is in-network for Trustmark, Anthem, and Blue California, as well as other insurance carriers.